GoogleCloudPlatform/Kbatch/samples/computepi/README.md

 ## Running the compute-pi job

-The `apply-config.sh` script will set up default resources, which are needed for this sample job.
+The `defaultresources/create.sh` script will set up default resources, which are needed for this sample job.

 ### Running using ksub
 `./ksub run_pi_with_ksub.sh`